-It doesn’t get much easier than this recipe: Slice fruit, add sugar and wine, chill, top with champagne and drink.
+It doesn’t get much easier than this recipe: Slice and chop fruit, add sugar and wine, chill, top with champagne, and drink.
 It took 8 minutes to prep plus the 2 hours to chill.
 Also, I did lightly muddle the fruit with a spoon to release the juices/flavors into the wine.

 I chose to top off each glass with a little champagne since I wasn’t going to drink the entire pitcher at once.
 I worked on it over a couple of nights, making sure the pitcher was covered when I stored it.
 The taste of the fruit was a little stronger each night, and I was kind of sad to finish it off.